Characters of Final Fantasy VIII: Zell Dincht

 Zell Dincht (ゼル・ディン, Zeru Din) is a student at Balamb Garden with Squall and Seifer.
-He is seventeen years old, and is a martial artist who fits the role of an unarmed character.
+He is seventeen years old, and is a martial artist who specializes in unarmed combat.
 Zell wields gloves and attacks with punches and kicks, and his Limit Break, Duel, requires the player to input button combinations to deal damage.
 Zell is slightly impulsive and overconfident in his skills, but is loyal to his friends.
 Seifer gives him the nickname "chicken-wuss", which infuriates him.
-He also has a passion for hot dogs; a recurring gag is that they are always sold out by the time he reaches the cafeteria.
-Only at the end of the game he can have all the hotdogs he wants and almost chokes on them.

-Zell lived at the same orphanage as many of the other protagonists; where Seifer first began to bully him.
+He also has a passion for sweet rolls, changed to hot dogs in the North American localization.
+In the closing sequence of the game, he almost chokes on them by trying to eat too many at once.
+Zell lived at the same orphanage as many of the other protagonists, where Seifer first began to bully him.
 Later on, the Dincht family adopted him in the town of Balamb.
 His motivation for enrolling at Garden is to live up to the memory of his grandfather, a famous soldier.

-Zell was designed to look and act like the main character of a shōnen manga; his neighbors in Balamb describe him as a "'comic-bookish' type of hero".
-He also thinks of himself as Seifer's rival, despite not being the main character.
-The inspiration for the tattoo on his face came from an MTV music video featuring a man with a full body tattoo.

-Zell's ultimate weapon is named Ehrgeiz, referencing the game which released around the same time as Final Fantasy VIII.
-Like Tifa, he fights using gloves and martial arts, and has a Limit Break called Dolphin Blow, which was also one of Tifa's Limit Breaks.
-His final Limit Break is My Final Heaven, while Tifa's was called Final Heaven.

-He is voiced by Noriaki Sugiyama in Japanese.
+He is voiced by Noriaki Sugiyama in Japanese in mobile games such as Dissidia Final Fantasy Opera Omnia.